grollmus/service-one/README.md

 ## Development

 Use ngrok for a public url to your development service.
-Use `ngrok help` for usage.
+Use `ngrok help` for usage or [ngork documentation](https://ngrok.com/docs).

 ```bash
 # create public url on mac